Azure/Enterprise-Scale/docs/wiki/ALZ-Deprecated-Services.md

 - Removed `ActivityLog` Solution as an option to be deployed into the Log Analytics Workspace, as this has been superseded by the Activity Log Insights Workbook, as documented [here.](https://learn.microsoft.com/azure/azure-monitor/essentials/activity-log-insights)
 - Removed `Service Map` solution as an option to be deployed, as this has been superseded by VM Insights, as documented [here.](https://learn.microsoft.com/azure/azure-monitor/essentials/activity-log-insights) Guidance on migrating and removing the Service Map solution can be found [here.](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-migrate-from-service-map)

 - Due to Microsoft Monitor Agent (MMA) planned for deprecation (August 2024) we have started to remove MMA from our reference implementations starting with the ALZ Portal (https://aka.ms/alz/portal) and following this will start to remove MMA from Bicep and Terraform before the planned deprecation date.
-Please see [Fixme] link for more details.
+Please see [MMA Deprecation Guidance](/docs/wiki/ALZ-AMA-Update.md) for more details.